 We got her enrolled for tutorials and she took the exams.
 She did very well and got offers of admission from two schools, The University of Lagos which is a Federal University and Covenant University, which is a prestigious and expensive private University.
 After she was approved for buy now pay later no credit check instant approval no money down loans, she eventually went to Covenant University.
 It was going to be difficult at first because even though we felt that was a better school, we couldn’t afford the fees.
 Thankfully we got a grant from the church, Daystar Christian Centre to pay her fees.

 I must say here that the Foundation is a separate entity from the church.
-It is registered and stands on its own with Board of Trustees different from that of the church.
+We have started the corporate formation process last month and it now stands on its own with Board of Trustees different from that of the church.
 We are however grateful to the church for the support we receive from time to time in form of grants.

 Ruth did so well in school and graduated cum laude (2:1), she was active on the student council and won all kinds of awards.
 While she was in school, she would bring her friends around to the orphanage to visit the younger children and unlike some of the other girls at Peace Villa who were shy and really didn’t want to be identified and stigmatized as the girls from the streets undergoing rehabilitation, Ruth was quite upfront and confident and was willing to have her story out there to inspire others.